henryksloan/sugarcubes/README.md

 This will produce a WASM binary in `target/wasm32-unknown-unknown/release/sugarcubes.wasm`, which can be placed in the `docs` directory and hosted as described [in the miniquad docs](https://github.com/not-fl3/miniquad/#wasm).

 # Progress
-Sugarcubes is in a very early stage of development, having only basic support for editing and simulating finite automata.
-The first MVP should be a fully usable finite automaton simulator and editor.
+Sugarcubes is in an early stage of development, having support for editing and simulating finite automata.
+The first MVP will be a fully usable finite automaton simulator and editor.

 ## Next steps
 * Usable FA edit mode